Thinking of building an ideal trading strategy in forex? If yes then we will guide you in this article.

 On the other hand, long-term traders rely more on daily, weekly, and even monthly time frame charts.

 Picking the right time frame chart also depends on your trade frequency.
-For example, If you’re aiming to execute more than 10 trades a day, you may want to look for shorter time frame charts which produce frequent trade signals.
+For example, If you’re aiming to execute more than 10 trades a day, you may want to look for shorter time frame charts that produce frequent trade signals.

 This is a 5-minute GBP/USD chart of 18th June 2019.
 As you can see, there are lots of ups and downs within a short range of movements but in the end, the price was actually heading nowhere.